 Under certain circumstances, a military pension can be considered marital property.
 The Uniformed Services Former Spouse Protection Act of 1982 establishes the 10/10 rule.
 This rule states that if a couple has been married for over 10 years and the military member served creditable military service for over 10 years, the civilian spouse could be entitled to a portion of the pension acquired because of service.
 If this rule applies, the award would be satisfied through the Defense Finance and Accounting Service.

-Military members and their spouses have a complicated matter when getting divorced.
-It is important to have representation with significant knowledge of divorce laws and how they apply to military personnel.
-Peter V. Mandi & Associates, Inc. is an experienced law firm serving clients across the Long Island.
+Military members must have representation with significant knowledge of divorce laws and how they apply to military personnel.
+Peter V. Mandi & Associates, Inc. is an experienced law firm serving clients across Long Island.
 If you need quality legal services from an experienced Suffolk County law firm, contact Peter V. Mandi & Associates, Inc. for a consultation today.